Alufastar/DVD-rental/README.md

 Load the Salika dataset.
 Then run the SQL code in PostgreSQL.

 ### Credits
-The above used data and project template of this project are provided by the course of Udacity "Programming for Data Science with Python": https://www.udacity.com/course/programming-for-data-science-nanodegree--nd
+The project template of this project is provided by the course of Udacity "Programming for Data Science with Python": https://www.udacity.com/course/programming-for-data-science-nanodegree--nd